-The Authority's focus is on services to local communities and this is reflected by the fact that 50% of expenditure is on Safer Communities which includes both firefighting and rescue operations and prevention and protection work including preventing fires, reducing arson, working with the local business community, and with other local authorities and stakeholders to make all our local communities safer.
+The Authority's focus is on services to local communities, and this is reflected by the fact that 53% of expenditure is on Response & Risk Reduction which includes both firefighting and rescue operations and prevention and protection work including preventing fires, reducing arson, working with the local business community, and with other local authorities and stakeholders to make all our local communities safer.
+This directorate also delivers all operational training (with a few specialist exceptions) and commercial training based at Service Training Centre.

-Resources/Treasurer (20%) supports service delivery providing Information Technology Governance (ITG), Estates, Procurement, Finance, Risk and Insurance and Legal Services.
+Resources/Treasurer (11%) supports service delivery providing Estates, Procurement, Finance, Risk and Insurance and Legal Services as well as support for Fire Authority and its meetings.

-Operational Support and Resilience (10%) delivers support for the fleet including fire appliances, operational planning and policy and mobilising through Joint Fire Control provided by Surrey County Council.
+Operational Support and Resilience (10%) delivers support for the fleet including fire appliances, operational planning and policy, health and safety advice on legal compliance, policy formulation, training and safety performance monitoring activities and mobilising through Joint Fire Control provided by Surrey County Council.

-People Services (9%) delivers all operational training (with a few specialist exceptions) and commercial training based at Service Training Centre and a team of specialist training staff, Health and Safety advice as well as advising managers on legal compliance, policy formulation, training and safety performance monitoring activities and HR and Organisational Development support all employees throughout their employment with the Service in a wide range of areas as well as ensuring the organisation is compliant with current employment law.
+People Services (9%) delivers Communications, HR and Organisational Development support all employees throughout their employment with the Service in a wide range of areas as well as ensuring the organisation is compliant with current employment law.
 People Services also leads on inclusion and diversity across the Service.